-Key Information

-Policy consultation period 30 th Nov 20 - 22 nd Jan 21

-Policy determined on TBC February 2021 (the date when the admissions authority will meet)

-Policy contact name and position Kevin Butlin - Director of Education

-Amendments after determination

-Description of the Edwards and a selection 070/0700

-Department for Education school nu ımber 879/3766

-Age range 4 to 11

-Type of school Academy, primary school

-Admissions authority Plymouth Catholic and Anglican Schools Trust

-Normal round intake Reception

-Published Admission Number 2022- -23 30

-Priority for children from another set tting No

-Designated religious character Yes - Catholic Diocese of Plymouth

-Admissions catchment area No

-School uniform Yes

-Application Form Plymouth Schools Admissions

-Supplementary Information Form Yes

-a) To be used if seeking priority for an exceptional need to attend this

-school.
-Included below at Page 6

-b) To be used if seeking priority on the grounds of faith.
-Included

-below at Page 9

-Key Dates Normal round

-When to apply

-Decision 19 th Apri oril 2022

-When to appeal TBC

-Key Dates In-Year admission

-When to apply 1 st Septe otember 2022

-Decision Decision Within 20 school days of application receipt
+Key Information Policy consultation period 30 Nov 20 - 22 Jan 21 Policy determined on 26 February 2021 Policy contact name and position Kevin Butlin - Director of Education Amendments after determination The following amendments were made in August 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Plymouth In-Year Fair Access Protocol removed.
+Department for Education school number r 879/3766 Age range 4 to 11 Type of school Academy, primary school Admissions authority Plymouth CAST Normal round intake Reception Published Admission Number 2022-23 30 Priority for children from another setting No Designated religious character Yes - Catholic Diocese of Plymouth Admissions catchment area No School uniform Yes Application Form Plymouth Schools Admissions Supplementary Information Form Yes a) To be used if seeking priority for an exceptional need to attend this school.
+Included below at Page 6 b) To be used if seeking priority on the grounds of faith.
+Included below at Page 9 Key Dates Normal round · · · · · · · · · · · · · · · · · · · ovember 2021 to the National Closing Date which is 15 January 2022 Decision National Offer Date which is 19 April 2022 When to appeal Fro m 19 April 2022 - 17 May 2022